-Through computer-based training and digital textbooks, the courses in this series provide comprehensive guidance on how to identify patterns of possible financial crime.
+Through computer-based training and digital textbooks, the FIU Connect courses provide comprehensive guidance on how to identify patterns of possible financial crime.
 Sophisticated financial intelligence training demonstrates to regulators that the financial institution is investing in its compliance regime.

 Trade-Based Money Laundering:

-The FCT (Trade-Based Money Laundering) program provides training on how financial institutions can spot patterns of money laundering and terrorist financing in international trade.
+The FIU CONNECT (Trade-Based Money Laundering) program provides training on how financial institutions can spot patterns of money laundering and terrorist financing in international trade.